It's the moment we've all been anticipating. What we in finance have been building up to all year: year-end close.

 Closing the books isn’t just about closing the books.
 Once the hard work is done, it’s time to review and optimize the process for next year.

 By opening up the conversation, finance teams can explore ways to modernize their processes going forward.
-Tools such as distributed spend management software can help set your team up for success in 2021 and beyond.
+Tools such as distributed spend management software can help set your team up for success in the upcoming year.